cue-lang/cuelang.org/hugo/content/en/docs/tour/references/aliases/index.md

 The CUE language specification defines
-[the full list of positions]({{< relref "docs/reference/spec#aliases" >}}) where an alias can be declared.
+[the full list of positions]({{< relref "docs/reference/spec#aliases" >}}) where an alias can appear.